paveltimofeev/screens.io/tasklist.md

 - Frontend: (?)
 Show correct values at stats section of sidebar (Jobs)
 - Frontend: Scenario Page - add Viewports tab
 - Frontend: Scenario Page - add Overview(Summary) with reference image
-- Frontend: Stats & analytics: Today failed count / Recently failed / Most fragile +% of fails / days without fails / total scenario cases + stables count / Last run time ago / Total viewports / % of passed at this week(day) + %passed grouped by weeks(days) before
+- Frontend: Stats & analytics: PASSED/FAILED, Today failed count / Recently failed / Most fragile +% of fails / days without fails / total scenario cases + stables count / Last run time ago / Total viewports / % of passed at this week(day) + %passed grouped by weeks(days) before
 - Frontend: RESTYLE UI - Responsive UI (support mobile)
 - [Security] Proxy: Auth proxy should not store passwords in plain text
-- [Bug] **New User Init Process**: New user does not have any Viewports configured and do not have ability to add them.
-- [Feature] **New User Init Process**: Create couple of examples scenarios demonstrating key features (for every new user)
 - [Move to AWS: 1] STORE IMAGES AT AWS S3
 - [Move to AWS: 2] Run MongoDb on AWS VM
-- [Move to AWS: 3] Run backend on AWS VM
+- [Move to AWS: 3] Run proxy & backend on AWS VM
 - [Move to AWS: 4] Deploy frontend to AWS S3/CloudFront or github under the new domain name
+- **New User Init Process**: [Bug] New user does not have any Viewports configured and do not have ability to add them.
+- **New User Init Process**: [Feature+] Create couple of examples scenarios demonstrating key features (for every new user)
 - LANDING PAGE (WP/Gatsby/Hugo/Jekyll/Shopify?)
 - **------------ MVP MILESTONE ------------**
 - Terms of Service, Privacy Policy and Beta Service Agreement (links and docs)